 An in-depth examination of the prevalence, consequences, risk and protective factors of domestic violence in Aotearoa New Zealand.
 Draws on local and international research to explore conceptual models, theories, practice and current research concerns, aimed at prevention and intervention activities at the individual, family/whānau, organisational, community and societal levels.

 Each 30 point course is taught in 2-day blocks, with no end of course exam.

 This is a joint Faculty of Medical and Health Sciences and Faculty of Education and Social Work initiative.

 If you don’t have an undergraduate degree, this is NOT a barrier to entry into postgraduate study.
 The general requirements are that you hold a recognised health professional qualification plus at least two years of relevant work experience.
-For more information, please contact the people listed on the flyers.
+For more information, please contact the Course Coordinators

-COMH 802 Effective Practice in Violence and Trauma (Semester 2 -15 pts)
+COMH 802 Pae Ora - Optimising Practice in Violence and Trauma (PDF) (15 points)